course-files/DataAnalytics/1_simple_linear_regression.md

 ## Heteroscedasticity 1.42258 0.23298 Assumptions acceptable.
 ```

-# Interpret the Results
+# Interpretation of the Results

 We can interpret the results of the statistical test with more confidence if the tests of assumptions are successful.

 ## Academic Statement

-A simple linear regression was conducted to examine the relationship between customer lifetime value (CLV) and purchase frequency.
-The results indicated that purchase frequency significantly predicted CLV, β = 19.54, SE = 0.17, t(498) = 114.91, p \< .001.
-The model explained 96.37% of the variance in CLV (R2=0.9637, F(1, 498) = 13,200, p \< .001).
-For every one-unit increase in purchase frequency, CLV increased by approximately 19.54 units.
-The residual standard error was 7.73, indicating strong predictive accuracy.
+A simple linear regression was conducted on data from 500 observations (N = 500) to examine the relationship between customer lifetime value (CLV) and purchase frequency.
+The results indicated that purchase frequency significantly predicted CLV, $\beta$ = 19.54, 95% CI [19.20, 19.87], SE = 0.17, *t*(498) = 114.91, *p* \< .001.
+The model explained 96.37% of the variance in CLV (R^2^ = .96, *F*(1, 498) = 13,200, *p* \< .001).
+For every unit increase in purchase frequency, CLV increased by approximately 19.54 units.
+The intercept was 52.25, 95 % CI [50.48, 54.03], and the residual standard error was 7.73, indicating strong predictive accuracy.

 ## Business Analysis

 The strength of the relationship highlights the critical importance of customer retention.
 Initiatives that effectively encourage repeat purchases appear to be a primary driver of customer lifetime value based on this analysis.
 This understanding can guide the allocation of resources towards strategies that foster customer loyalty and encourage repeat business.

+## Limitations

+The model employed is a simple linear regression, which only considers the linear relationship between purchase frequency and CLV.
+Other potentially influential factors that are not included in this model could also play a significant role in determining CLV, e.g., the average monetary value of each purchase.